CUBE: Leadership and Affiliated Faculty

 Over the course of his career, Gangsei has built a reputation representing not-for-profit educational, healthcare, social service and cultural institutions, and public entities in real estate and development transactions.
 His roster of projects includes developments for MoMA, the South Street Seaport Museum, The New School, the Manhattan School of Music, and numerous healthcare providers.

-As the Executive Director of CUBE, Gangsei has been charged with developing a new model for putting Brooklyn Law students on the front lines of entrepreneurship.
-He will work with the faculty on developing the Center’s core curriculum, a combination of foundational coursework, in-house clinics, and industry-specific courses and workshops that promote substantive knowledge and skills training for entrepreneurial attorneys.
-As an entrepreneurial insider, he will continue to raise the profile of CUBE as a home for the next generation of pioneers in business, media, energy, technology, the creative arts, and social enterprise and the lawyers who represent them.
+As the Executive Director of CUBE, Gangsei works to place Brooklyn Law students on the front lines of entrepreneurship.
+He works with the faculty to develop and refine the Center’s core curriculum, a combination of foundational coursework, in-house clinics, and industry-specific courses and workshops that promote substantive knowledge and skills training for entrepreneurial attorneys.
+He works with a broad range of academic, community, business and public organizations to raise the profile of CUBE as a home for the next generation of pioneers in business, media, energy, technology, the creative arts, and social enterprise and the lawyers who represent them.

-Gangsei’s first professional experience in education was as a member of The Teachers, Inc. (TTI), a start-up not-for-profit attracting recent college graduates to public school teaching.
-Through TTI, he became an English teacher at Westbury Junior High School.
-He then continued his work with TTI as Executive Assistant to the President acting as the company’s “COO” — working with foundations, applying for grants, and building the company’s presence in new locations along the East coast.
+Following graduation from college, Gangsei joined and worked with a start-up not-for-profit organization attracting recent college graduates to public school teaching, first as a junior high school English teacher and then as Executive Assistant to the President, working with foundations and public officials to build the company’s presence in new locations along the East coast.
 He also served on the organization’s Board of Directors.

-Gangsei attended New York University School of Law, where he was an Associate Editor of the Law Review.
-Following graduation, he clerked for Judge Lawrence Pierce of the United States District Court for the Southern District of New York.
-He then joined Elliott and former Mayor John Lindsay at the law firm of Webster & Sheffield where his training in real estate development and entrepreneurship began in earnest.
-There, Gangsei represented not-for-profit educational, social service and cultural institutions, and public entities, as well as financial and commercial institutional clients, in innovative transactional real estate and development projects.
+Gangsei studied Urban Planning at New York University’s Wagner School and then attended the New York University School of Law, where he was an Associate Editor of the Law Review.
+Following graduation, he clerked for Judge Lawrence W. Pierce of the United States District Court for the Southern District of New York.
+He then joined the law firm of Webster & Sheffield where he represented not-for-profit educational, social service and cultural institutions, and public entities, as well as financial and commercial institutional clients, in innovative transactional real estate and development projects.